 As Maine’s community colleges continue to work toward keeping our community members safe and healthy during the ongoing pandemic, it is essential that everyone stays informed.
 KVCC will continue to provide information as the pandemic develops and changes.
 Please check back regularly for updates.

 All seven colleges within the Maine Community College System have removed the vaccination requirement for attending live, in-person classes.
 Please note that specific programs–especially those in the health care fields–may still require proof of vaccination.

 The Maine Community College System is also posting regular updates and information about COVID-19.
 For answers to frequently asked questions about COVID-19 and the community colleges’ response, please visit the MCCS COVID-19 information page.

-Important Information for Spring and Summer 2023:
+Important Information for Fall 2023:

 1. If you become sick with COVID-like symptoms, you are expected to remain off-campus until your symptoms improve, regardless as to whether you have tested positive for COVID-19.
 To continue to keep each other safe and healthy, we should avoid exposing each other to colds and influenza, as well as COVID-19!

 2. COVID-negative individuals who have been exposed to the COVID virus are still able to come to campus, so long as they remain asymptomatic.

 3. Following the Federal CDC’s guidance, COVID-positive individuals are expected to remain off-campus for five days after symptom onset (or testing positive if they are asymptomatic.
 COVID-positive individuals will then have to wear an approved face covering indoors while on campus for five days additional days.)

 The College’s Emergency Response Team is leading the college’s response to the COVID-19 virus.
 If you have questions or concerns, please email COVIDemail@example.com